 freelance visa

-Trade License VS. Freelance Visa: The pros and cons
+Trade License VS. Freelance Visa: The Pros and Cons

 You can get a commercial license if you want to start a business, or a freelance visa if you just want to work as a freelancer.